notchhill/project-beanz-2.0/documentation/UserManual.md

 To install the application "Beanz 2.0: Refried Beanz," download the contents of the GitHub repository, entitled project-beanz-2.0, as a Zip folder.
 Extract the contents into a directory.

-To compile the application use the following command while in the root directory of the app:
+To compile the application use the following command while in the root directory of the application:

     >make

-To clean the application use the following command while in the root directory of the app using a linux based terminal:
+To clean the application use the following command while in the root directory of the app using a Linux-based terminal:

     >make clean

-To clean the application use the following command while in the root directory of the app using a windows based terminal:
+To clean the application use the following command while in the root directory of the app using a Windows-based terminal:

     >make wclean

+To run the application on a Linux-based terminal, use the following command:
+    ./bin/beanz2

+To run the application on a Windows-based terminal, utilise the following command:
+    bin\beanz2.exe

 ## Usage